Background pattern

 Do not worry about the list of side effects.
 You may not experience any of them.

-5. Conservation of Rabeprazol TecniGen
+5. Storage of Rabeprazol TecniGen

-Keep out of the sight and reach of children.
+Keep out of sight and reach of children.

-Do not store at a temperature above 30 °C.
+Do not store above 30 ºC.

 Do not refrigerate.

-6. Content of the packaging and additional information
+6. Contents of the pack and further information

 Composition of Rabeprazol TecniGen

-Appearance of the product and content of the packaging
+Appearance of the product and packaging contents

 Other presentations:

-Rabeprazol TecniGen 20 mg gastro-resistant tablets : packs of 14 and 28 tablets.
+Rabeprazol TecniGen 20 mg gastro-resistant tablets: packs of 14 and 28 tablets.

 Tecnimede España Industria Farmacéutica, S.A.